ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetDeviceInfo"></a>
 ## GetDeviceInfo<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

-This API returns device information.
+This API is used to return device information.
 Please note that this API is deprecated and may be removed in future versions.
 The returned device information is encoded in a string format.

 ### Parameters